dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 4.1 (2025.07.05) =
+* New: tested with WordPress 6.8
+* New: tested and compatible with `PHP` 8.4
+* New: additional functions for logging
+* Edit: improvements to plugin initialization
+* Edit: various small improvements and tweaks
+* Edit: expanded support for Dev4Press Library
+* Edit: Kint Pretty Print Library 6.0.1
+* Fix minor issue with PHP 8.4 and error reporting

 = 4.0 (2024.11.02) =
 * New: tested with WordPress 6.7
 * New: tested and compatible with `PHP` 8.4 RC 3